awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-dns-entry.md

 # Creating a DNS zone to manage your domain’s DNS records in Amazon Lightsail<a name="lightsail-how-to-create-dns-entry"></a>

- *Last updated: September 21, 2018*
+ *Last updated: May 7, 2020*

 To map your domain name, such as `example.com`, to your Amazon Lightsail instance, you add a record to the Domain Name System \(DNS\) of your domain\.
 You can manage domain DNS records at the registrar where the domain name was registered, or manage them separately using another DNS hosting provider, such as Lightsail\.

 We recommend that you transfer management of your domain's DNS records to Lightsail\.
 This allows you to efficiently administer all of your instance resources in one place—the Lightsail console\.
+You can create up to three DNS zones in Lightsail\.
+If you require more than three DNS zones, because you manage more than three domain names, we recommend using Route 53 to manage the DNS of all your domains\.
+You can use Route 53 to point your domain name to your Lightsail instance\.
+For more information about managing DNS with Route 53, see [Using Amazon Route 53 to point a domain to an Amazon Lightsail instance](amazon-lightsail-using-route-53-to-point-a-domain-to-an-instance.md)\.

-This topic shows you how to create a DNS zone in the Lightsail console so that you can transfer management of your domain’s DNS records to Lightsail\.
+This guide shows you how to create a DNS zone in the Lightsail console so that you can transfer management of your domain’s DNS records to Lightsail\.

 **Note**
 You continue to manage renewals and billing for your domain at your domain registrar, even after transferring management of your domain's DNS records to Lightsail\.